Protect your WordPress REST API with OAuth 2 using Auth0

 We now (finally) have everything we need to call the WP REST API from another application and publish posts there!
 If you walk through the second sequence diagram above, you can see all the different pieces coming together.

 If you already have an application and a WordPress site running, you have everything you need at this point.
 The summary of what we need to do in the application calling the WordPress API is:

-- Build a login URL including the API identifier as an
+- Build a login URL for Auth0 that includes the API identifier as an

 audienceparameter and the permissions we are requesting in a